vski-ai/table/docs.md

 // The persist callback, must return state attributes
 // as a JSON serializable object.
-// Here we explicitly specify what is needes to pesist export function persist(state: TableState): InferPersist<MyState> {
+// Here we explicitly specify what is needed to pesist export function persist(state: TableState): InferPersist<MyState> {
   return {
     mymod: {